FutureShockco/meeray/docs/launchpad-spec.md

 This document fully specifies the Launchpad domain for building a complete Launchpad app on Echelon.
 It is self-contained; you do not need access to the codebase.

-**Updated:** September 2025 - Includes all current transaction types (29-47), complete HTTP API endpoints, vesting support, whitelist management, airdrop functionality, and settlement preview capabilities.
+Includes all current transaction, complete HTTP API endpoints, vesting support, whitelist management, airdrop functionality, and settlement preview capabilities.

 Conventions
 - All on-chain amounts are provided/accepted in smallest units unless stated otherwise.